Bagoong: Patís

 Patís or fish sauce is a byproduct of the fermentation process.
 It is a clear, yellowish liquid that floats above the fermented mixture, and has a sharp salty or cheese-like flavor.
 Sauces similar to patís include nước mắm in Vietnam, nam pha (ນ້ຳປາ) in Laos, hom ha in China, nam pla in Thailand, shottsuru in Japan and saeu chot in Korea, as well as the garum of ancient Greece and the Roman Empire.
-Indonesia has an East Javanese condiment called petis (pronounced similar to patís in Filipino): a paste made from the caramelized fermented reduction of pindang broth, a spicy and tangy herbal soup typically containing fish or shrimp (occasionally, beef or eggs).
+Indonesia has an East Javanese condiment called petis (pronounced similar to patís): a paste made from the caramelized fermented reduction of pindang broth, a spicy and tangy herbal soup typically containing fish or shrimp (occasionally, beef or eggs).

 To obtain patís, fermentation is longer, usually taking six months to a year.
-During the longer fermentation processes, the fish or shrimp constituents disintegrate further, producing a clear yellowish liquid on top of the mixture due to hydrolysis.
-This is the patis; it can be harvested once it has developed its characteristic smell.
-It is drained, pasteurized, and bottled separately, while the residue is turned into bagoong.
+During the longer fermentation processes, the fish or shrimp constituents disintegrate further, producing a clear, yellowish liquid on top of the mixture due to hydrolysis.
+This is the patís; it can be harvested once it has developed its characteristic smell.
+It is drained, pasteurized, and bottled separately, while the residue is turned into bagoóng.
 If the residual solids are not moist enough, brine is usually added.
 The rate of fermentation can vary depending on the pH levels of the mixture and the temperature.
 Exposure to sunlight can also reduce the amount of time required to two months.